A DAY IN THE LIFE OF A SPIRITUAL GURU

 Parked up on the narrow street of Alnmouth, rain bouncing off the pavements, I duck into the cafe that has always offered a welcome hug in an ambience of warmth, strong spicy aromas and freshly brewed coffee.
 Thick sliced butternut squash cake accompanied by frothy flat white, I sit and speak with the owner of one of the most amazing bistro cafes, on the coastal route, which has always been a ‘must’ to pop into.
 It is empty but the log burning stove is fully ablaze and my seat is perfect for writing another chapter of my book, the book I began to write on 4th February.
 Two days after my birthday.
 Words flow, my head down inside them, and a clatter of cutlery from the kitchen startles me.

-The owner of the establishment, Andrew, a tall athletic, at one time, military, approaches me to ask what it is I am writing, ‘my memoirs’ I reply.
+The owner of the establishment, Andrew, approaches me to ask what it is I am writing, ‘my memoirs’ I reply.
 I am writing a book.

 He shows interest, ‘Oh, in what respect?’
 I briefly outline the nature of the book.
 We continue to speak about the time of year, weather, where I am staying this evening, and I compliment him and his wife on their incredible cuisine.
 As I pay my bill, I wish him well, ‘goodbye!
 He pipes up “you will have to drop me in a copy of your book when it is published”.
 I turn and smile.
 “Yes, I will”.